 Car maintenance mistakes can have serious consequences, so it’s essential to make sure you keep your vehicle in the best condition.
 Below are the most common issues in car maintenance you should consider to avoid any problems.

 When using car tools, follow appropriate safety precautions to protect yourself.
-Protective wear, such as safety goggles, can help prevent eye injuries when dealing with hot fluids or using a hammer.
+According to a Chicago car accident lawyer, protective wear, such as safety goggles, can help prevent eye injuries when dealing with hot fluids or using a hammer.
 Earplugs can prevent hearing damage when using noisy power tools, and gloves can protect your hands from chemical burns or painful abrasions.
 If you need to get under your car, make sure you know how to use a jack stand properly to ensure you will not get crushed by your vehicle.
 Consider any hazards and find out how to avoid them.

 Wear & Tear

 Wear happens over time and can rarely be avoided unless you keep your vehicle in perfect shape.
 The brakes, tires, light bulbs, engine, and transmission are all susceptible to gradual damage.
-While some wear is noticeable (e.g., a broken light bulb or squealing brakes), other malfunctions, like tire wear or weak pressure, can stay unnoticed, which can cause fatal accidents.
+While some wear is noticeable (e.g., a broken light bulb or squealing brakes), other malfunctions, like tire wear or weak pressure, can stay unnoticed, which can cause fatal accidents according to a prominent Chicago car accident lawyer.
 So it’s vital to conduct regular inspections of your car before something terrible happens.
-Be sure to learn your car aspects inside out and have it inspected at least once a month, especially before any long trips.
+Be sure to learn your car’s aspects inside out and have it inspected at least once a month, especially before any long trips.

 Warning lights and messages indicate whether something needs to be taken care of.
 The tire/oil pressure systems, braking monitoring system, and engine lights will let you know if there’s an action needed.
 If you decide to drive with your warning lights on, it may lead to excessive emissions, additional expenses, vehicle damage, or other negative consequences, including a crash.
 In case a warning light shows up, make sure to have your vehicle checked by yourself or an expert that will identify, diagnose, and repair your car.

 Depending on your engine design, using the proper engine oil can help boost your vehicle’s performance.
-Similar to brake, differential, or transmission fluids, as well as engine coolants, using the wrong fluid for your car engine can not only lead to poor performance but also result in long-term damage.
+Similar to, for instance, CBD oil for allergies, using the wrong fluid for your car engine can not only lead to poor performance but also result in long-term damage.
 No matter what liquid you choose, make sure your engine manufacturer recommends it.

 Saving money on vehicle parts or addressing a cheap professional may seem appropriate if you’re on a low budget, but in the long run, it’s not.
 OEM parts may be the most expensive, but they are designed specifically for your vehicle.